 Be honest now.
 Imagine you’re mentoring a starry-eyed 1L starting law school.
 How would you explain how to “spot issues” in an essay?
 How exact and specific can you get?

 Is it just a mystical process where the crystal ball in your head somehow divines issues from the heavens?

-On its surface, an essay is simply a string of IRACs (easier said than done of course).
-Prep companies and law school tend to focus on the “R” and “A” and assume that you already know how to find the “I” naturally.
+On its surface, a bar exam essay is simply a string of IRACs (easier said than done of course).
+Prep companies and law schools tend to focus on the “R” and “A” and assume that you already know how to find the “I” naturally.

 That’s funny (not really) because an issue that’s never raised, or an irrelevant issue, is completely worthless.

 But has anyone actually taught you how to identify those issues?
 They give you the IRAC framework and leave you to figure it out.
 How did those law school exams turn out?

 That’s why I’m going to explain it to you in more detail than this “tip”: